Firmware-Over-The-Air (FOTA)

-FOTA is being utilised in various industries, including consumer electronics, mobile devices, and IoT devices.
-In the era of connected cars, FOTA updates are becoming increasingly important.
-It is estimated that modern, high-end connected cars can contain over 100 million lines of code spread across all their Electronic Control Units (ECUs).
-Furthermore, the number of ECUs used in the automotive industry to manage various processes in a modern vehicle is expected to increase in the coming years.
+FOTA updates are being utilised in various industries, including consumer electronics, mobile devices, and IoT devices.
+In the age of connected cars, FOTA updates are becoming increasingly important.
+This is because the number of Electronic Control Units (ECUs) employed in the automotive industry to control various processes within a vehicle is on the rise.
+Even now, modern, high-end connected cars are estimated to contain over 100 million lines of code distributed across their ECUs.
+In essence, the greater the number of lines of code, the more crucial it becomes to ensure timely updates.

 The target vehicle needs to be parked and turned off for the updating process to start.
 Once the vehicle receives the update notification, it begins the download over the air via a server or cloud-based platform.
 Before the update is installed, it undergoes verification and authentication to ensure a secure and reliable delivery.